dslattery3/my-repository-example/README.md

-I am modifying the contents of my README.md
+this is my second changing of contents in the README.md